MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/manage-payment-authorizations.md

 ms.dyn365.ops.version: 10.0.31
 ms.search.industry: Retail
 ---
-# Managing Payment Authorizations in Dynamics 365 Commerce
+# Manage payment authorizations in Dynamics 365 Commerce

 [!include[banner](../includes/banner.md)]

 This article provides an overview of managing the payment authorizations in Microsoft Dynamics 365 Commerce.
 The article will review common authorization parameters, authorization lifespans, and the authorization resubmit job.

-## Authorization Common Expiry Timelines
+## Authorization common expiry timelines

 Authorizations from payment method issuers may vary in their average expirations dependent upon the payment method utilized.
 While each may vary, there is no guaranteed timeline that each method will adhere to (individual authorization requests may expire if the issuer has reason to end the active authorization initially provided at the origination of the authorization).
 Dependent upon the specific payment methods utilized in your environment and with your payment gateway, the Commerce parameters described for your solution can be adjusted to best capture the range needed to help manage those authorizations while orders are in process of being fulfilled.